 What treatments work for gum diseases?

-- Non-surgical periodontal treatment involves a procedure called scaling and root planing.
-It’s also known as “deep cleaning.”
+- Involves a procedure called scaling and root planing.
+It’s also known as “deep cleaning teeth.” or dental deep cleaning.
 In this procedure, we numb up the teeth in question.
 We then carefully scale and remove bacterial and tartar accumulations on the teeth and under the gums, which are firmly attached to the teeth roots.
 By removing these toxins, the inflammation will subside and the tissues will reattach to the root surface, giving you back proper periodontal support.
 This is often the first line of treatment for peridontitis.
 Scaling and root planing has stood the test of time, and is considered a gold standard.
 After the procedure is done, it is crucial for you to maintain good hygiene at home, or the gum disease may return.
 You may experience some temporary and mild pain or sensitivity.
 Typically an over-the-counter pain reliever is sufficient.

-- Surgical treatment is usually performed by a gum specialist, also known as a periodontist.
-Surgery often is reserved for extreme cases of periodontitis.
+- Is usually performed by a gum specialist, also known as a periodontist.
+Surgery often is reserved for advance cases of periodontitis.
 In gum surgery the gums are opened up with an incision, and bacterial accumulations and diseased bone and tissues are careful removed using a drill.
 The gums are then sutured back up.

-- Extraction and implants: sometimes, if the disease is too advanced, the tooth may not be savable.
+- Sometimes, if the disease is too advanced, the tooth may not be savable.
 We may recommend an extraction, followed by a bone graft, followed by a thorough evaluation for possible implant placement.
 See implant section for more info.